Going Raw This Winter - Think Again! Timing is important for starting raw foods diet

 Getting most of your dietary fat from veggies rather than meat is another focus in Mr. Douillard's book.
 Eating a diet low in meats and dairy fat helps resuce risk of heart disease and also helps the body ward off certain types of cancer.

-From the Book: "Derived from a 5,000-year-old traditional medical system, the 3-season diet does what no other diet will: work along with the body's natural response to the changing seasons, feeding it what it craves and can best utilize at all times.
+"Derived from a 5,000-year-old traditional medical system, the 3-season diet does what no other diet will: work along with the body's natural response to the changing seasons, feeding it what it craves and can best utilize at all times.
 In spring, for instance, we want salads, berries, and leafy greens, a naturally low-fat diet.
-And in winter, we yearn for hearty soups, nuts, warm grains, and high-fat and protein-rich foods such as fish and meat.
+By contrast, in winter, we yearn for hearty soups, nuts, warm grains, and high-fat and protein-rich foods such as fish and meat.
 Following the foods that nature provides seasonally creates the best diet for balancing weight, mood, and energy for anyone living anywhere on earth."

-Health Disclaimer: This article on the raw foods diet is not intended to present raw food as a substitute for needed medical attention.
+Health Disclaimer: This article on the raw foods diet is provided as nutritional information only and is not intended to present raw food as a substitute for needed medical attention or treatment you may also require.
 Be wise with your health.